ibm-cloud-docs/vpc/vpn-client-to-site-change-server-types.md

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login){: external} and log in to your account.
 1. Select the **Navigation Menu** ![Menu icon](../../icons/icon_hamburger.svg), then click  **Infrastructure > Network > VPNs**.
 1. From the **VPNs for VPC** page, click the **Client-to-site servers** tab.
 Then, click the name of the VPN server that you want to modify.
-1. In the Subnets section, do one of the following:
+1. In the Subnets section, do one of the actions:

    * To upgrade to an HA VPN server, click **Add+** to add a second subnet in a different zone.
    * To change to a stand-alone VPN server, click the Remove icon ![Subtract icon](../../icons/subtract-alt.svg) to remove one of the two existing subnets.
    * To use a different subnet, click the subnet's Edit icon ![Edit icon](../../icons/edit-tagging.svg).

-   For example:
+   See the following example:

    ![Subnets section](images/vpn-change-subnets.png){: caption="Subnets section" caption-side="bottom"}